Patients having any cosmetic surgery procedure with MYA will be required to have a general anaesthetic.

 Difficulty passing urine

-There are risks with any type of surgery, but MYA always conduct a general health assessment before any patient goes into surgery, to make sure they are fit to have an anaesthetic and to ensure there are no underlying health issues.
-If you’re concerned about the effects anaesthetic may have on you, why not read our Patient Stories, chat on the MYA Forum or call our team and we’ll do our best to put your mind at rest.
-Visit www.nhs.uk for more information!
+There are risks with any type of surgery, but here at MYA, we always conduct a general health assessment before a patient goes into surgery, to make sure they are fit to have a general anaesthetic and to ensure there are no underlying health issues.

 Yes, MYA insist that every patient has a chaperone accompany them when they leave the hospital.
 You will not be discharged from hospital without a chaperone there on the day.
 Undergoing anaesthetic can make you a little hazy and relaxed and having someone with you to support you when you leave the hospital, and to help you get settled and comfortable when you are home is important.